aleksey00/dust-fairy/README.md

 :page_facing_up:

 ## HOW IT WORKS
-System is composed of the Arduino MEGA that controls gates and main contactor via relays.
-Arduino collects information from pressure sensors of the main pipeworks and solenoid plate, temperature and humidity from main electronics box temp sensor.
-High and low from OPTO-ISOLATORS connected to a 12v buttons and 24v solenoid in the Edgebander electronics.
-Arduino controls set of OPTO-ISOLATED relays which in turn control air solenoids and 120v contactor, LED lights and 12v cooling fan for the electronics housing.
+The system is composed of the Arduino MEGA that controls gates and the main contactor via relays.
+Arduino collects information from pressure sensors of the main pipeworks and solenoid plate, temperature, and humidity from the primary electronics box temp sensor.
+High and low from OPTO-ISOLATORS connected to 12v buttons and 24v solenoid in the Edgebander electronics.
+Arduino controls a set of OPTO-ISOLATED relays, which regulate air solenoids and 120v contactors, LED lights, and a 12v cooling fan for the electronics housing.

 Blast gates type auto:
-- air controlled.
-Relay controls solenoids for open and close gates via pneumatic piston connected to compressed air system
+- Air controlled.
+Relay controls solenoids for open and close gates via a pneumatic piston connected to a compressed air system

 Safety measures programmed:
-- [x] 10 seconds off delay of the dust collection system with all gates open.
+- [x] Ten seconds off delay of the dust collection system with all gates open.
-- [x] always open gates once off.
+- [x] Always open gates once off.
-- [x] one designated safety gate always trigger open when manual button is activated without other equipment running.
+- [x] One designated safety gate always triggers open when the manual button is activated without other equipment running.
-- [x] System will not open any additional gates if manual button is pressed while other equipments is running.
+- [x] The system will not open any additional gates if the manual button is pressed while other pieces of equipment are running.
-- [x] high air pressure sensor build in to monitor and display warning message with air pressure below programmed value.
+- [x] High air pressure sensor built in to monitor and display warning message with air pressure below programmed value.

-- [ ] System should have negative air pressure sonsors build it for safety to open all gates once clogged and cycle trhough to clear the clog.
+- [ ] The system should have negative air pressure sensors built for safety to open all gates once clogged and cycle through to clear the clog.
-- [ ] System should have sensors on blast gate for open close confirmation. (could be sonic or metal detect).
+- [ ] The system should have sensors on the blast gate for open-close confirmation. (could be sonic or metal detect).

 ## BUILD PROCESS
 Pictures here UPLOADING...